LIT-Protocol/developer-guides-code/accs-contract-call/nodejs/README.md

 # Revoke Access to Encrypted Data

-This code example demonstrates how access can be revoked to decrypt data using `EvmContractConditions` to making a request to an Access Control Contract.
+This code example demonstrates how access to decrypt data can be revoked using `EvmContractConditions` by making a request to an Access Control Contract.

 ## Running the Example